odros/amlo/README.md

 - All the functions used in our scripts will be explicit about the package they come from, unless they come from `base`

 ### License
-The material in this repository is work in progress and is hence private not licensed.
+The material in this repository is work in progress and is hence private and not licensed.

 ### Contributors
 - Marco Schildt (mschildt@icloud.com)